LAWASIA Environmental

 Organised by LAWASIA, the Papua New Guinea Centre for Judicial Excellence, and the Papua New Guinea Law Society

-📅 19–21 August 2026
+📅 Wednesday 19 to Friday 21 August 2026

 📍 Port Moresby, Papua New Guinea

-🏛️Venue: Apec Haus, Ela Beach 121 Port Moresby, Papua New Guinea
+🏛️Venue: APEC Haus, Ela Beach 121 Port Moresby, Papua New Guinea

 Organised by: